Oracle 8i | Oracle 9i | Oracle 10g | Oracle 11g | Miscellaneous | Oracle RAC | Oracle Apps | Linux

 $ # Connection authenticates using wallet and releases session.

-The wallet authentication is really the only sensible method to use as all other methods potentially expose the credentials.
-Creation of a wallet is discussed later.
+The wallet authentication is the safest method as the others potentially expose the credentials.

 Once mounted, the "staging_area" file system is now available for use.